Small Green Banded Blue

 This Caterpillar is pale green and hairy, with a pale edged dark dorsal band.

-It lives on the underside of a leaf of its food plant, which can be :
+It lives on the underside of a leaf of its food plant, which plants from RHAMNACEAE, including :

 In captivity: the caterpillars are antagonistic to each other, and inclined to be cannabalistic.